wilsonliaows/docs/connectors/quickbooks.md

 1) Search for the object that you are looking for based on a few criteria.
 ![Object Criteria](/assets/images/connectors/quick-books/object-id.png)
 *Getting QuickBooks Document ID Dynamically.*

-Unless stored in a specific field that you know of, the most common way of getting a QuickBooks ID is from Search actions.
-No other ID from other applications will work.

 2. In the next steps, the search action's output will appear on the App Data.
 Simply look for the ID data pill and place them in the field.